What is Cell Disruption?

-High pressure homogenizers are typically valve based systems which utilize the high shear forces that result from forcing material through a small orifice at high pressures in order to disrupt cells.
-Temperature control in these systems can be difficult, and the valve based nature, which prioritizes constant volumetric flow rate vs. constant pressure, can lead to inconsistent processing results.
+High-pressure homogenizers are typically valve-based systems that utilize the high shear forces that result from forcing material through a small orifice at high pressures in order to disrupt cells.
+Temperature control in these systems can be difficult, and the valve-based nature, which prioritizes constant volumetric flow rate vs. constant pressure, can lead to inconsistent processing results.

-A French press is similar to high pressure homogenizers in that it combines high pressure with a small orifice in order to disrupt cells.
-However, use of a French press is a very manual process, which is not scalable and does not have good temperature control.
+A French press is similar to high-pressure homogenizers in that it combines high pressure with a small orifice in order to disrupt cells.
+However, the use of a French press is a very manual process, which is not scalable and does not have good temperature control.

 Cell disruption resources